fhgrings/frontend_DropBox/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Frontend React Drop Box

+## This project can be accessed in: https://omnistack-drive-box-frontend.herokuapp.com

 ## Available Scripts